- About the ACS

 - Transport.
 The proper functioning of efficient and viable intraregional air and maritime routes not only facilitates closer intraregional relations, but represents a fundamental base in the achievement of cooperation in the aforementioned areas

-Chairman of the ACS Ministerial Council 2012: His Excellency Francisco Alvarez de Soto, Vice Minister, Ministry of Foreign Affairs of Panama
+Chairman of the ACS Ministerial Council 2016: His Excellency Bruno Eduardo Rodríguez Parilla, Minister of Foreign Affairs of Cuba, Ministry of Foreign Affairs of Cuba.

 Antigua and Barbuda, Bahamas, Barbados, Belize, Colombia, Costa Rica, Cuba, Dominica, Dominican Republic, El Salvador, Grenada,Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Nicaragua, Panama, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines,Suriname, Trinidad and Tobago, Venezuela.